geefr/beatsaber-linux-goodies/QBeat/README.md

 ./QBeat --install "BSIPA"

 # Run BSIPA to patch the game (Remember, you need to have run BS once before doing this)
+# Once the game has been patched you don't need to re-run this, at least until there's an update
 ./QBeat --patch